FrankMartin5/The_Traveler_Project/README.md

 Keys: Crypt Room Key

-- potions
+#Potions
-Health Potion: Using the Health Potion adds 25 points to your player health value.
+- Health Potion: Using the Health Potion adds 25 points to your player health value.

 # Room Diagram